-In December 2021, the European Union (EU) and the EU Member States approved an updated third generation Roadmap for engagement with Civil Society in the Republic of Moldova for the period 2021-2027 (Roadmap).

-The Roadmap has three priorities: (1) Promote a conducive environment for CSOs, good governance and strengthening democratic institutions - CSO participation in developing and monitoring the implementation of public policies, increasing the transparency and accountability of central and local administrations; (2) Strengthen CSOs participation in the reform process in the various sectors foreseen in the EU Moldova Association Agenda and Moldova's effective use of EU assistance; (3) Enhance the role of Civil Society as a community development actor and service provider to the citizens.
+The Call rolls out the EU support to Civil Society Organisations'(CSOs) initiatives in the framework of the Roadmap for engagement with Civil Society in the Republic of Moldova, for the period 2021-2027.
+The Roadmap outlines three priorities for engagement with civil society: (1) Promote a conducive environment for CSOs, good governance and strengthening democratic institutions - CSO participation in developing and monitoring the implementation of public policies, increasing the transparency and accountability of central and local administrations; (2) Strengthen CSOs participation in the reform process in the various sectors foreseen in the EU Moldova Association Agenda and Moldova's effective use of EU assistance; (3) Enhance the role of Civil Society as a community development actor and service provider to the citizens.